DanielKng/YeelightControl/README.md

 ## ✨ What is YeelightControl?

-YeelightControl transforms your iPhone into a powerful smart lighting command center.
-Control your Yeelight devices with an elegant, intuitive interface designed for everyday use and creative lighting projects.
+I've created YeelightControl to transform your iPhone into a powerful smart lighting command center.
+You can control your Yeelight devices with an elegant, intuitive interface I've designed for everyday use and creative lighting projects.

 <div align="center">
   <img src="Resources/Screenshots/home.png" width="200" alt="Home Screen"/>